innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 ```

 <!-- #region activity=true hidden=true -->
-We can use this calculation in a programme that drives the robot forward until that wheels have turned by the desired amount, and then stops.
+We can use this calculation in a program that drives the robot forward until that wheels have turned by the desired amount, and then stops.

 Note that the speed of the robot may affect how accurately the robot can perform the task, bearing in mind the comment earlier about how the simulator uses quite crude discrete time steps to animate the world.
 <!-- #endregion -->